dymaxionlabs/azst/README.md

 - **Same speed** - Uses AzCopy under the hood for parallel transfers
 - **No new auth** - Works with your existing `az login` credentials

-Ideal for developers who prefer Unix-style tools or are migrating from GCP's `gsutil`.

 ## Prerequisites

 ### For Local Development